Torinkm/elevators-go-brrr/README.md

 Please fill in 'main/Evaluation.md' with the requested info [What went well, what may have been difficult, changes if we had more time, and any improvements if yu were to do it next time] and place a few opinions about the project!

-This MUST be completed before we hand this in on Tuesday!
+This MUST be completed before we hand this in on Tuesday the 10th!!

 # Before you upload!!
 Make sure to add files to the respective folder in the repository to a point that it makes sense, like the gantt chart would go into 'main/Formal Files/Gantt'